eykop/Web-Monitoring-Kafka-PostgreSQL/README.md

 ## Run environment and requirement

-To be able to run we will need to prepare a working environment with the following requirements:
+To be able to run, we will need to prepare a working environment with the following requirements:

 * python 3